goossens/ObjectTalk/README.md

 Late 2020, I retired after a 40+ year career in the software and system development business.
-Starting as a programmer/analyst and later moving up the ladder to management, international standardization and geopolitics exposing my to lots of technologies including operating systems, computer language development, web application design, military command and control systems, data science and what we now call artificial intelligence.
+Starting as a programmer/analyst and later moving up the ladder to management, international standardization and geopolitics, I was exposed to lots of technologies including operating systems, computer language development, military command and control systems, web application design, data science and what we now call artificial intelligence.
 You can read my full bio on [my website](https://goossens.github.io).